andrew781026/vue-vite-mjml/README.md

 ## Init project

+use vite-cli to init project with ssr-vue template in vite github repo

 ```
 andrew_s_wang@tw-andrewswang projects % npm create vite@latest my-vue-app -- --template ssr-vue
 ? "ssr-vue" isn't a valid template.
 Please choose from below:  › - Use arrow-keys.
 Return to submit.